010 230 0168 partsoncall123@gmail.com

 Which Ford Fiesta engines are most reliable?

 The 1.4L naturally aspirated petrol and 1.5L TDCi diesel are most reliable.
-Early 1.0L EcoBoost models had cooling issues but later versions are improved.
-Avoid PowerShift transmissions.
+Early 1.0L EcoBoost models had cooling issues (mainly 2012–2016) but later versions with upgraded metal coolant pipes are substantially improved.
+Avoid PowerShift transmissions on all variants for maximum reliability.

 Should I buy a used Ford Fiesta with high mileage?

-Fiestas can run well beyond 150,000km with proper maintenance.
-Check service history, avoid PowerShift models, and budget for clutch replacement around 80,000-120,000km.
+Fiestas can run well beyond 150,000 km with proper maintenance.
+Check service history, avoid PowerShift models, and budget for clutch replacement around 80,000–120,000 km on manual variants.
+Always verify the EcoBoost cooling recall has been completed before purchasing a 2012–2016 1.0 EcoBoost model.

 What should I check when buying a used Ford Fiesta?